 We are a locally owned and operated Optometry practice.
-We’re located in a street-side professional centre, not a shopping centre and we’re here to help our community.
+We’re located in a street-side professional center, not a shopping center and we’re here to help our community.
 Please don’t hesitate to make an appointment with the Optometrist.

 Table of contents